-Please note: due to safety concerns related to COVID-19, we are suspending our traditional internship program.
+Please note: due to safety concerns related to COVID-19, we have suspended our traditional internship program.

 If you are a current intern, please contact your supervisor for information.